redpesk-common/canbus-binding/docs/3-Usage.md

 Copy, still from your host:

-> **CAUTION** Make sure to sync IO with sync command before unplug your SDcard.
+> **CAUTION:** Make sure to sync IO with sync command before unplug your SDcard.
 It could be corrupted if removed before all pending IO aren't done.

 ```bash
 $ sudo cp ~/devel/docker/share/libafbwsc-dev-1.0-r0.cortexa15hf_neon.rpm /run/media/claneys/97f418a5-612f-44e9-b968-a19505695151/home/root